grodrigo/laravel-base/README.md

 sudo chown 82:82 -R www/storage/framework/views/
 sudo chown 82:82 -R www/storage/framework/cache
 sudo chown 82:82 -R www/storage/bootstrap/cache
+docker-compose up -d mysql nginx php7fpm
 ```

 laravel will be running on localhost:8080

+On pc restart the project will be up due to the policy restart in the docker-compose.yml file.
+If you change that or you stop the services you can start again the project with:
+docker-compose up -d mysql nginx php7fpm

 another option for migrate and seed could be:
 docker-compose run --rm artisan migrate